syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 {% endhighlight %}
 {% endtabs %}

+N> For Windows, tail, middle, and head truncations are now applicable.
 #### HeaderText

 To customize the display content of the header cell, use the [DataGridColumn.HeaderText](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_HeaderText) property.
 It specifies the text displayed in the column header.
 If the header text is not defined, then `DataGridColumn.MappingName` will be assigned to the header text and will be displayed as a column header.